Skip to content

 • The Nile Delta and Lake Albert in Murchison Falls NP

 The Nile Delta in Murchison Falls NP is formed where Victoria Nile spreads wide to gently pour its effluent into Lake Albert before turning northwards towards Southern Sudan as White Nile.
-The Delta spreads over 30km2 area and is characterized by shallow marshes dominated by papyrus and reeds protected as a Ramsar Site and an Important Bird Area (IBA).
+The Delta spreads over a 30km2 area and comprises shallow marshes dominated by papyrus and reeds.
+This unique ecosystem is protected as a Ramsar Site and an Important Bird Area (IBA) due to its importance to birdlife.

-A birding boat cruise to the delta explores a maze of papyrus and reed-edged water channels where you encounter a wide range of swamp and wetland associated specialists.
+Birding on a boat cruise to the delta explores a maze of papyrus and reed-edged water channels, wooded river edges for a diverse checklist of specialists.

-Key bird highlights here include; the Shoebill where pairs are known to breed and often encountered hunting the shallow marshes.
+Key bird highlights when birding the Delta include; the Shoebill where pairs are known to breed and often encountered hunting the shallow marshes.
 Lake Victoria Biome species-list include Papyrus Gonolek, Carruthers’s Cisticola, Golden-backed Weaver, Blue-headed Coucal and White-winged Swamp Warbler.
 African Marsh Harrier and African fish Eagle patrol the skies over the marshes.

 The delta boat cruise birding experience extends on to the mouth (estuary) of Lake Albert, where congregations of African Skimmer, Grey-headed Gull White-winged black Tern, Black Heron and other waders occur.
-The marsh edges host, Yellow-billed Ducks, White-faced and Fulvous Whistling Ducks, Purple and Goliath herons and more.
+The marsh edges host, Yellow-billed Ducks, White-faced and Fulvous Whistling Ducks, Goliath Heron and more.

 Tour duration on a boat cruise birding experience to the Nile delta in Murchison Falls NP often lasts up to 6-hours.